 Stick With It

 Try to work your college job for as long as possible to build job longevity in your résumé.
 It speaks to your reliability and commitment.
-If you flip burgers at three different cafeterias in one semester or flit from job to job, it does leave future employers wondering about your ability to stay committed.
+If you flip burgers at three different cafeterias in one semester or flit from job to job, it may leave future employers wondering about your ability to stay committed.

 Remember, when you’re applying for jobs, you’ll be competing with people who are just as competitive as you, if not more so, but they may have fewer connections or less experience in the field.
 That will work to your advantage.